Resilient Distributed Estimation Through Adversary Detection: Background

-The parameter $\theta^*$ is a physical quantity to be estimated over the entire network.
 For example, in power grid state estimation, $\theta^*$ represents the voltages and phase angles at all of the buses in the network.
-The $H_n$ matrices model local sensing, e.g., in power grid state estimation, the $H_n$ model sensors measuring local voltages and phase angles at each of the buses~\cite{Xie2}.
+The $H_n$ matrices model local sensing.
+Again, in power grid state estimation, the $H_n$ model sensors measuring local voltages and phase angles at each of the buses~\cite{Xie2}.